Extinction Rebellion: High Court rules protest ban unlawful

-- Human Rights, Public Law, Police Law, Crime and Regulatory Law
+- Civil Liberties and Human Rights, Public Law, Police Law, Crime and Regulatory Law

 Supporters of Extinction Rebellion have won a High Court challenge against the Metropolitan Police over a ‘ban’ on any Extinction Rebellion Autumn Uprising (XRAU) protests within London.
 The High Court handed down the unequivocal judgment ruling that the banning condition was beyond the powers conferred on the police under section 14 of the Public Order Act.